NoManNayeem/google-docs-mcp-server/CONTRIBUTING.md

 ## 📄 License

-By contributing to DocsForge MCP, you agree that your contributions will be licensed under the MIT License.
+By contributing to LLM2Docs, you agree that your contributions will be licensed under the MIT License.

 ## 🙏 Recognition